Should I Mist My Money Tree? (+Ideal Humidity)

 It would be best if you didn’t mist your money tree; however, you need to find other methods to increase the humidity around your money tree.
 The money tree prefers humidity levels of at least 50%, which needs to be maintained.
-If you are living in a dry area, you can try misting the money tree.
+If you live in a dry area, you can try misting the money tree.

 Misting can come with both pros and cons.
 You must consider both before you start misting your money tree.
 Let’s discuss everything you need to know about misting and the humidity requirements of the money tree.